 - High-fiber diets can result in flatulence (gas).
 If you have suddenly added a great deal of fruits, vegetables, cereals, and whole grains to your diet, the result may well be gastrointestinal discomfort.
 Try to add these foods to your diet slowly.
-While 20 - 35 grams of fiber is recommended as part of your average daily intake, you don't want to shock your system by jumping from low or medium fiber intake to a high fiber intake at the drop of a hat.
+While 20 to 35 grams of fiber is recommended as part of your average daily intake, you don't want to shock your system by jumping from low or medium fiber intake to a high fiber intake at the drop of a hat.
 However, you can eat lots of high-fiber brown rice without worrying about passing gas because rice is the only whole grain known not to cause gas.

 - Yes, beans do live up to their reputation, both for being a healthy addition to your diet and for causing gas.
 Here are methods for "de-gassing" your beans: soak dry beans for at least eight hours and rinse thoroughly before cooking them; if you buy canned beans, drain off the liquid and rinse the beans thoroughly before cooking.
 This will also help to reduce your sodium intake.

 Keep in mind that gas is perfectly normal.
 Many people assume they produce excessive amounts of gas; however, it’s quite typical to pass gas around 20 times a day!

-If none of these suggestions are helpful, talk to your primary care provider, gastroenterologist, or nutritionist about a "complex carbohydrate elimination diet."
-This is a strict diet that excludes all forms of complex carbohydrates and high-fiber foods (i.e., fresh fruits and veggies, and whole grains).
+If none of these suggestions are helpful, talk to your health care provider or registered dietitian about a "complex carbohydrate elimination diet."
+This is a strict diet that excludes all forms of complex carbohydrates and high-fiber foods (i.e., fresh fruits, veggies, and whole grains).
 Over time and as tolerated, these food sources are gradually added back to the diet.
-Columbia students can also reach out to Medical Services (Morningside Campus) or Student Health Services (Medical Center Campus) to make an appointment with a health care provider or registered dietitian.
-You can also take a peek at Columbia’s get balanced!
-Guide for Healthier Eating for more ideas.